 For the 1442 reference see British History Online: https://www.british-history.ac.uk/no-series/dictionary-of-london/bores-head-bothawe#h2-0007

 Some of the history of the Boar's Head here, is based on a wonderfully researched account written by Martyn Cornell.
-You can it here: http://zythophile.co.uk/2018/09/27/the-tipperary-fleet-street-its-a-long-long-way-from-accurate-history/
+It's well worth checking out: http://zythophile.co.uk/2018/09/27/the-tipperary-fleet-street-its-a-long-long-way-from-accurate-history/